aniketvarade/vehicle-assistance-ml/README.md

 Open mongod.exe from your MongoDB installation folder.
 Next
-Open cmd or powershell in the project folder and run the following commands.
+open cmd or powershell in the project folder and run the following commands.

 ```sh
 $ npm install